henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 By using transforms, robots can effectively understand their position in the world and how their sensors and motors are located in relation to their body.

+The relationship between these coordinate frames is determined with tf-tree.
+It essentially tells with a tree-structure what is the child-frame's position in relation to the parent frame.

 ### Commonly used coordinate frames